gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 - **path** path to the file that should be created.
 The path is local to the root of the Node.js project (where the package.json is)
 - **content** URL to the content that should be written to the path.
 Eventually we'll support directly putting content here after some fixees to MDX.

+> Note that this content is stored in a [GitHub gist](https://gist.github.com/).
+When linking to a gist you'll want to click on the "Raw" button and copy the URL from that page.

+## What kind of recipe should I write?

+If you’d like to write a recipe, there are two great places to get an idea:

+- Think of a task that took you more time than other tasks in the last Gatsby site you built.
+Is there a way to automate any part of that task?
+- Look at this list of recipes in the Gatsby docs.
+Many of these can be partially or fully automated through creating a recipe `mdx` file. https://www.gatsbyjs.org/docs/recipes/